hectorgabucio/blog/content/post/grpc-keepalive-with-nginx-proxy/how-to-grpc-keepalive-with-nginx-proxy.md

 ## Conclusion

+This journey through implementing gRPC keepalive with Nginx has taught me several important lessons:

+1. **HTTP/2 Pings Don't Work with Proxies**
+   - Nginx and Envoy both ACK HTTP/2 ping frames instead of forwarding them
+   - This breaks the standard gRPC keepalive mechanism
+   - The issue is well-documented but marked as "WONT FIX" by the Nginx team

+2. **Server-Side Pings Aren't Reliable**
+   - Nginx's buffering behavior makes server-side ping detection unreliable
+   - Messages get queued even when the client is disconnected
+   - Disabling buffering isn't a viable solution for most setups

+3. **The Solution: Client-Initiated Pings**
+   - Using regular gRPC messages for keepalive works reliably
+   - The client sends pings, and the server responds
+   - Nginx properly forwards these messages
+   - We get the same functionality as built-in keepalive

+4. **Important Considerations**
+   - Need to implement proper rate limiting
+   - Must balance ping frequency
+   - Should monitor connection health
+   - Requires bidirectional streams

 While not ideal, this workaround provides a reliable solution for maintaining healthy gRPC connections through Nginx proxies.
 It's a good example of how sometimes we need to think outside the box when working with complex infrastructure setups, especially when dealing with mobile clients that may have unreliable connections.

 For a complete implementation example, check out the [nginx-hates-grpc-keepalive](https://github.com/hectorgabucio/nginx-hates-grpc-keepalive) repository.
-Feel free to play with it - enable gRPC pings, try it with the Nginx or Envoy proxy, etc.
+Feel free to play with it - enable gRPC pings, try it with the Nginx or Envoy proxy, etc. 🚀

+## Thoughts

+While gRPC's built-in keepalive mechanism works perfectly for direct client-server communication, this scenario is rare in production environments.
+In reality, 99% of deployments use load balancers, proxies, and other infrastructure components.

+The proxy teams' decision to respond to HTTP/2 PING frames with ACKs makes perfect sense from their perspective.
+However, this creates a challenge for gRPC's keepalive mechanism, which relies on these standard HTTP/2 frames.

+I believe gRPC should reconsider its keepalive implementation.
+Instead of relying on HTTP/2 standard frames, it could use gRPC standard messages for health checks.
+This would make it much easier to implement reliable connection monitoring in real-world scenarios, especially for:

+- Long-lasting stream connections
+- Mobile client applications
+- Real-time data updates (similar to WebSocket functionality)
+- Production environments with complex infrastructure

+In my case, this would have simplified the implementation of real-time notifications for mobile clients about relevant data changes.
+The current workaround works, but a native solution would be more elegant and maintainable.